 Reporting on risk and intellectual capital.
 This is using data from PhD students Mara Rahman and Phorntep Rattanataipop and we are currently working up a few papers in this area.
 There are some interesting findings emerging and these will (hopefully) be published in the next year or so.

 The historical use of reporting by asbestos companies.
-This is looking at the reporting of asbestos liabilities with colleagues Dr Sandy van der Laan and Dr Lee Moerman in Australia.
+This is looking at the reporting of asbestos liabilities with colleagues Professor Sandy van der Laan and Assoc Prof Lee Moerman in Australia.
 This examines the reporting histories of James Hardie Ltd in Australia and T&N plc in the UK.

 Accountability in UK corporate governance.
 PhD students Adillah Yusof and Mike Price and I are working on this with Professor Charles Harvey.